 - Toxic pollutants may pass through the treatment plant untreated, jeopardizing the quality of the reclaimed water.

 - Wastes containing high levels of toxic metal or organic compounds can contaminate the residuals, eliminating the beneficial use as a soil conditioner.

 - Highly volatile wastes can explode, causing considerable damage, and some wastes may interact to produce toxic gases which pose health hazards

 Do the regulations apply to all businesses or just "Big Industry"?

-How do I know if my business needs a SIU Permit?
+How do I know if my business needs a Significant Industrial User Permit?

 Download and complete the Industrial Pretreatment Program Wastewater Survey.
 If a permit is required you will be provided with an application.